 Pharmacology is a science that seeks to improve human health with drugs.
 Pharmacologists use the tools of molecular biology, cell biology, genetics, physiology, chemistry and biochemistry to define biological pathways that can be manipulated.
 In the Graduate Program in Cellular and Molecular Pharmacology, the interests of our faculty are as diverse as the field itself (Faculty List).

-The program of independent research is supplemented by an industry sponsored seminar series, as well as core courses that cover the breadth of modern biological sciences.
-Course selection can be tailored to each student’s research interests, including the option of a specialized tract in cancer biology in conjunction with the Cancer Institute of New Jersey.
-Upon completion of the Pharmacology Graduate Program, a PhD degree is awarded jointly from both Rutgers University and the University of Medicine and Dentistry of New Jersey Graduate School of Biomedical Sciences (UMDNJ-GSBS) at RWJMS.
+The program of independent research is supplemented by core courses that cover the breadth of modern biological sciences.
+Course selection can be tailored to each student’s research interests, including the option of a specialized concentration in cancer biology in conjunction with the Cancer Institute of New Jersey.

-Entrance to the Pharmacology Graduate Program is handled by an umbrella program known as the “Joint Programs in Molecular Biosciences”, which is sponsored by Rutgers University and the UMDNJ-GSBS at RWJMS.
+Entrance to the Pharmacology Graduate Program is handled by an umbrella program known as the “Joint Programs in Molecular Biosciences”, which is sponsored by the Graduate School of Biomedical Sciences at RWJMS and the Graduate School New Brunswick.
 The Molecular Biosciences Office manages admissions, housing, laboratory rotations and the first year core curriculum.

 Please navigate through the pages to learn more about our graduate program.
 Contact me with any questions.

 To return to the Graduate School of Biomedical Sciences list of graduate programs, click here